Search our blog

 Published: 14th June 2020 | Author: Phil Ratcliffe

-Whether I’m out teaching or on a guided day with anglers, be it Stillwater or river I get asked many questions on a wealth of topics from all abilities.
+Whether I’m out teaching or on a guided day with anglers, be it Stillwater or river, I get asked many questions on a wealth of topics from all abilities.
 Sometimes the very basics are forgotten, it’s all important that the foundations are put in place to build upon.
-This is apparent when it comes to setting up either for the very first time as a total novice or as a fine tuned angler to improve upon what you are already doing.
+This is apparent when it comes to setting up either for the very first time as a total novice or as a fine-tuned angler to improve upon what you are already doing.
+This back to basics guide is by no means the only way to set up a fly rod.
+This quick guide is merely a suggestion to help you when getting out on the water.

-Reel, Rod & Line Set up
+Rod, Reel & Line Set up

-To set up the reel use an Arbour knot to secure the backing to the spool;
+To set up the reel, use an Arbour knot to secure the backing to the spool;

 The Arbour Knot

-1. Use the pre moulded loop on the fly line and secure using a loop to loop connection with the backing line.
+1. Use the pre-moulded loop on the fly line and secure using a loop-to-loop connection with the backing line.

-2. Use a tucked blood knot on the backing with the pre moulded loop – Ideal for Stillwater & Rivers.
+2. Use a tucked blood knot on the backing with the pre-moulded loop – Ideal for Stillwater & Rivers.
 (Trout)

 3. Attach a braided loop if the line doesn’t already come with one.